Book Editing + Line Editing

 - A senior editor will download your manuscript onto their local machine and assess the book.
 If we feel we can add value, the book is ‘accepted’.
 If we feel we can’t add value, the book is ‘rejected’ and deleted from the editor’s local machine.

 - The first 2000 words of the ‘accepted’ manuscript are edited by the senior editor.
-They will complete a line edit and a developmental edit.
+They will complete a line edit and a book edit.
 An editor’s report is also completed.

 - The edited manuscript and editor’s report are uploaded to our secure server.
 An email is automatically sent to inform you that the sample edit is ready.
 The editor deletes any files from their local machine.